CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 where:

-- `hostAndPort` refers to one or more of the nodes of the Elasticsearch cluster as a comma-separated list.
+- `hostAndPortValues` refers to one or more of the nodes of the Elasticsearch cluster as a comma-separated list.
 - `clusterName` name of the Elasticsearch cluster.
 Defaults to "elasticsearch".
 - `numberOfShards` the number of primary shards that an index should have.
 Defaults to 5.
 - `numberOfReplicas` the number of replica shards (copies) that each primary shard should have.
 Defaults to 1.

 ### AuditConnection

-The `AuditConnection` object represents a logical connection to the persistent storage (that is, Elasticsearch in this implementation).
+The `AuditConnection` object represents a logical connection to the datastore (that is, Elasticsearch in this implementation).
 It is a thread-safe object. ***You should expect this object to take some time to construct.
 The application should hold on to it and re-use it, rather than constantly re-construct it.***

 The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
 This method takes a [`ConfigurationSource`](#ConfigurationSource) parameter, which is the standard method of configuration in CAF: